cwithac/thedisneyvault/README.md

 ### [Visit The Disney Vault : Hosted on Heroku](https://thedisneyvault.herokuapp.com/)

 Build and explore the world of Disney's animated films and characters with The Disney Vault.
-Catalog and organize characters into their films globally.
+Catalog and organize characters into their films.
 View the site content at any time.
-Sign in to add, edit and delete.
+Sign in to add, update or delete.

 **Guest Sign In**:  username: guest | password: guest123